 Frequently Asked Questions

-- When will my Coventry coverage become effective?
+- When will my plan coverage become effective?

 - Can I continue to go to my current doctors?

 - How do I decide what plan is best for me?

 - Are there things my plan doesn’t cover?